kevencarneiro/dizer3/README.md

 - ```--f``` indicates the a raw text file path.
 This argument takes precedence over ```-d```
 - ```--d``` indicates the directory with raw text files to be analyzed

+### Unit Tests
+Files under `/test/files` are automatically processed in unit test execution.
+To validate some rule, create a validation file, for example: `validation.colon.txt.segments`, which will be matched with Dizer output.
+Some tests that follow this pattern are available in file `/test/test_pipeline.py`.

 ### Citation

 To cite this work, use one of the following reference: